Data Transfer Calculator

 duration = data transferred / speed

 Before we go ahead and use these equations, we need to pay attention to the units.
 ISPs (Internet Service Providers) usually sell you internet bandwidth in units of megabits per second (Mbps or Mbit/s).
 A megabit is 1,000,000 bits of data.
-You'll see computer files usually in units of megabytes (MB) or gigabytes (GB).
+You'll see computer files, usually in units of megabytes (MB) or gigabytes (GB).
 A byte consists of eight bits, so one megabyte is eight times the size of a megabit.
 All we need to do to use the above equations is to convert to a common set of units.
+(You can also check out our byte conversion tool to easily convert to other data size units.)

 duration = (500 * 8) Mb / 15 Mbps = 266.67 seconds = 4 min 26 sec